Before launching experiments on your website or mobile app, you must install the Kameleoon script. This script has to be added to the

 Jump to Step 1: Choose your implementation settings to learn more about Setup configuration options.

-Configuring new sites
+Configuring new projects

 Note: If you associate a name with your site, Kameleoon will use it across the platform, as opposed to its URL.